lacamilo/fos_conserve_mode_monitor/README.md

 <p align="center">Conserve mode monitor tool</p>

-This is an internal tool still under development that can be used for now as required, however it's not official or publically published.<br>
+This is personal project and it has no relation with Fortinet.
+Use it at your own risk.
+This tool still under development and testing

 The conserve_mode_monitor intends to provide a seamless way to collect in depth debug output when the memory is under presure.
 It's a common mistake to collect these output when the conserve mode is gone and after it has happened in the past.
 The output will only reveal a normal memory consumption.